Library Capital Improvement Program

 The Library Capital Improvement Program was created by the Legislature in their 2019 Regular Session to assist libraries operated by governmental units, as defined in RCW 27.12.010 to acquire, construct, or rehabilitate their facilities.
 The Department of Commerce, in consultation with the Library Capital Improvement Program Committee, conducts a statewide competitive grant process to recommend a list of grants to be funded.

-NEW 2022 Competitive Grant Cycle
+Next Competitive Grant Cycle Information

 The program was awarded $10 million in the 2021-2023 legislative session to conduct a second competitive cycle.